justinjm/vertex-pipelines-ci-cd-intro/README.md

 6. Create artifact registry

-See notebook `02_build_image.ipynb`
+See notebook `02_image_build.ipynb`

 ### 7. Setup Cloud Build Trigger

 7.a.
 Create cloudbuild.yaml

-See `cloudbuild.yaml` for pre-built one, update with your constants as needed TODO - use subsitution vars https://cloud.google.com/build/docs/configuring-builds/substitute-variable-values
+See `cloudbuild.yaml` for pre-built one, update with your constants as needed

 7.b Setup GitHub Build trigger